nrfconnect/sdk-nrf/samples/cellular/lwm2m_client/sample_description.rst

    :local:
    :depth: 2

-The LwM2M Client sample demonstrates the usage of the :term:`Lightweight Machine to Machine (LwM2M)` protocol to connect a Thingy:91 or an nRF9160 DK to an LwM2M server through LTE.
+The LwM2M Client sample demonstrates the usage of the :term:`Lightweight Machine to Machine (LwM2M)` protocol to connect a Thingy:91 or an nRF91 Series DK to an LwM2M server through LTE.
 To achieve this, the sample uses the Zephyr's :ref:`lwm2m_interface` client and |NCS| :ref:`lib_lwm2m_client_utils` library.
 The former provides a device vendor agnostic client implementation, whereas the latter includes all the Nordic specific bits and pieces.